Arkham Stories (I.e. the Cthulhu-hack I use)

 • (1) Linguist: The Investigator can speak an additional language.
 Can be taken multiple times.

-• (2/4/6) Educated: 1/2/3 times per Session, the Investigator can provide a useful bit of information from their field of education (as determined by the Background).
+• (2/4/6) Know-it-all: 1/2/3 times per Session, the Investigator can provide a useful bit of information from their field of education (as determined by the player).
 Whenever people use that information for action, they get +1d (does not stack).

 • (2) Well prepared: The investigator starts with +1 Preparation.
 Can be taken up to 5 times.

-• (2) Criminal: The Investigator has easy access to the criminal underground of the area.
+• (2) Criminal: The Investigator has easy access to the criminal underground.
 When rolling to procure illegal goods, take +1 Effect.

-• (2) Contortionist: The Investigator is able to crawl through small spaces and contort themselves in ways not thought possible.
+• (2) Contortionist: The Investigator can crawl through small spaces and contort themselves in ways not thought possible.

 • (2) Secret Identity: The Investigator gets +1d whenever they try to hide their true identity.